College Approved Driver

 - 15-person or less mini-buses

-- Towing trailers with a combined vehicle, trailer, and load weighing less than 10,001 pounds
+- Towing trailers with a combined gross vehicle weight rating (GVWR) including vehicle, trailer, and load weight equal to 10,000 pounds or less

 - The following vehicles shall not be operated while on official College business without advance approval from the Director of Transportation Services in consultation with the Office of Risk and Internal Control Services.